purs-nix/purs-nix/docs/purs-nix.md

 - `test`: A string representing the path of your testing code.
 - `test-module`: The name of the module whose `main` function will be run when using `purs-nix test`.
+- `name:` The name of the command.
+Use this if you need to create commands with different configurations.
 - `nodejs`: The Node.js package to use.
 - `purescript`: The PureScript package to use.